 Introducing Namibia

 Namibia is strategically located on the southwestern coast of Africa and serves as a quintessential trade conduit with the rest of the world for landlocked neighbouring countries such as Botswana, Zambia, Zimbabwe and the Democratic Republic of Congo through the port of Walvis Bay.
-Compared to other ports in the region, the congestion-free port of Walvis Bay offers shipping lines time savings of up to five days to Europe and the Americas, and is a springboard into the Southern African Development Community (SADC) trade block, with a market access of 330 million people.
+Compared to other ports in the region, the congestion-free airport offers shipping lines time savings of up to five days to Europe and the Americas.
+It also serves as a springboard into the Southern African Development Community (SADC) trade block, with a market access of 330 million people.

-Namibia is endowed with natural wind and sun resources, and is considered to be amongst the most competitive (solar and wind energy) destinations in the world with the potential to become a producer and exporter of green hydrogen, reckoned to catalyse the decarbonisation of the planet.
+Namibia is endowed with natural wind and sun resources and is considered to be amongst the most competitive destinations in the world with the potential to become a producer and exporter of green hydrogen, reckoned to catalyse the decarbonisation of the planet.

-Namibia’s primary infrastructure is well-developed and modern, with the road infrastructure quality ranked the best in Africa, an efficient communication system with global cellular networks and globally competitive broadband, as well as a sophisticated financial sector.
+Namibia’s primary infrastructure is well-developed and modern, with a good transport system whose road infrastructure quality has been ranked as the best in Africa for the past five years.
+Additionally, Namibia offers asophisticated financial sector, an efficient communication system with global cellular networks and globally competitive broadband.
 The economy is mostly export-driven, with mining, tourism, fishing and agriculture being Namibia’s key sectors.

 Trade Agreements